Courses & Schedules Overview

 There are four program levels to becoming a Master Sommelier.

-Level I ($525 US) is the Introductory Course & Exam which includes a fast paced review for a day and a half with a theory exam at the end of the second day.
+Introductory Course & Examination ($525 US) is the Introductory Course & Exam which includes a fast paced review for a day and a half with a theory exam at the end of the second day.
 Those who pass receive a certificate of completion and a pin designating success.
 Candidates should have been employed in wine service for a minimum of three years, although this is not mandatory to enter the Introductory Course.

-Level II ($325 US) is the Certified Sommelier Exam, a one-day exam only with no classroom work.
+Certified Sommelier Examination ($325 US) is the Certified Sommelier Exam, a one-day exam only with no classroom work.
 Candidates are encouraged to take some time to prepare between the Level I Introductory Course and taking the Level II Certified Exam.
 In most cities where both the Level I & II are offered, the Certified Exam is a day prior to the Introductory Course as we are targeting the Certified for those candidates who have previously passed the Introductory Course and have had time to prepare.

 Additional program information can be found by selecting the link below.

 All Introductory Sommelier Courses and Certified Exams are filled on a first come, first served basis.
 The Advanced Course applications are subject to the decision of the selection committee and will be based on merit and preparedness.
-The Advacned Exam is based on merit, preparedness and letters of recommendation.
+The Advanced Exam is based on merit, preparedness and letters of recommendation.

 You must be qualified to register for these courses and exams.
 A minimum of three years in the wine/service industry is strongly recommended for the Introductory Course.